decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [Presentation header selection](#presentation-header-selection) for more details.

-The messages supplied in this operation MUST be in the same order as when supplied to [Sign](#signature-generation-sign).
-To specify which of those messages will be disclosed, the prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
+The input\_messages supplied in this operation MUST be in the same order as when supplied to [Sign](#signature-generation-sign).
+To specify which of those input\_messages will be disclosed, the prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
 Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 1 to `length(messages)`.

 The operation calculates multiple random scalars using the `calculate_random_scalars` utility operation defined in (#random-scalars).
 See also (#randomness-requirements) for considerations and requirements on random scalars generation.